orsinium-archive/djburger/wiki/source/usage.md

     return subc(request, data, **kwargs)

 ...
-c=echo_controller
+controller=echo_controller
 ...
 ```

 If data passed to subcontroller is invalid then `djburger.exceptions.SubValidationError` will be immediately raised.
-View catch error and pass error to `postr`.
+View catch error and pass error to `postrenderer`.